A Most Difficult Scripture

 The word "submission" must also be understood in this context.
 The Greek word is hupotage and simply means "to place in proper order."
 Hupotage refers to the natural order that God established between the husband and the wife.
 Paul simply shows here that in the wife's desire to learn, whether in the family or gathered in Christian fellowship, her proper role requires that she always respect her husband's position as her leader (see 1Corinthians 11:3).

 Is it Wrong for a Woman to Teach a Man?

 The question still remains, what did Paul mean when he commanded the following.

 "And I do not permit a woman (wife) to teach (the plan of salvation to her husband) or to have authority (dominate over) over a man (husband), but to be in silence (maintain a tranquil spirit)."
 (1Timothy 2:12)

-The apostle Paul did not intend that a wife remain completly silent in relation to her mate!
-What kind of marriage relationship would it be if a wife could not say a single thing to her husband?
+The apostle Paul did not intend that a wife's role was to remain completely silent in relation to her mate!
 A correct understanding of this verse is contained in the phrases "to teach" and "to have authority."
 The phrase "to teach" means "to teach [the plan of salvation] continually."
 The phrase "to have authority" (over the husband) literally means to act as oneself, or it can also mean to dominate.
-Christian wives should not, in public or private, go beyond her ordained God-given marriage position and undermine her mate's position of the primary salvation teacher with in the church or family.
+Christian wives should not, in public or private, go beyond her ordained God-given marriage position and undermine her mate's position of the primary salvation teacher within the church or family.
 This, however, does not apply to women who are single.